commercialhaskell/stack/doc/GUIDE.md

 placed to not interfere with any other GHC installation, whether system-wide or even different GHC versions installed by stack.

+## Cleaning your project
+You can clean up build artifacts for your project using the `stack clean` and `stack purge`.

+### `stack clean`
+`stack clean` Deletes the local working directories containing compiler output.
+(typically '.stack-work/dist' by default)

+Use `stack clean <specific-package>` to delete the output for a package specific-package only.

+### `stack purge`
+`stack purge` Deletes the local stack working directory, including extra-deps, git dependencies and the compiler output.
+It does not delete any snapshot packages, compilers or installed programs. -- This essentially reverts your project to a completely fresh state, as if it had never been built.
+`stack purge` is just a shortcut for `stack clean --full`

+- Note: `stack purge` is not available when used in docker

 ### The build command

 The build command is the heart and soul of stack.
 It is the engine that powers